 CFRA Leave is separate and distinct from Pregnancy Disability Leave (leave taken for disability on account of pregnancy, childbirth, or related medical conditions.)
-In addition to CFRA Leave, an employee is entitled to Pregnancy Disability Leave, if the employee is otherwise qualified for that leave seven (7)-day waiting period before SDI payments begin and up to two (2) weeks of accrued vacation prior to the employee receiving PFL payments.
+In addition to CFRA Leave, an employee is entitled to Pregnancy Disability Leave, if the employee is otherwise qualified for that leave.